josh-works/josh-works.github.io/_pages/dutchie.md

 Building skills and deliving business value is very near-and-dear to my heart.
 I run https://intermediateruby.com/, and continue to add resources to help early-career software developers more quickly become solid "mid-level" developers[^intermediate-ruby-resources].

-**TL;DR[^tldr]: I _might_ be able to deliver an incredible amount of value to Dutchie.
+**TL;DR:[^tldr] I _might_ be able to deliver an incredible amount of value to Dutchie.
 The possible value is denominated in six-to-seven figures a year, and is a function of me working closely with your core business units (Sales, Marketing, Support, Success, and Engineering) to make incremental improvements to each of those functions.**

 Dutchie is a B2B SaaS, product-based company with a well-defined target customer, and adds subs; this is where I work best.